-Potentially Significant Impact Less than Significant with Mitigation Less Than Significant Impact No Impact
+Potentially Significant Impact Less than Significant with Mitigation Incorporated Less Than Significant Impact No Impact e to CBC requirements is applicable to all of mitigation for CEQA implementation purposes. • • Mitigation: No mitigation is required.
+Monitoring: No monitoring is required.
+Geologic Hazards subject to geologic hazards, such as seiche. \boxtimes mudflow, or volcanic hazard?

-incorporated

-Adherenc considere e to CBC requirements is applicable to all o d mitigation for CEQA implementation purposes. commercial Impacts wi developmei Il be less tha nt they are n significar e not it.

-Mitigation: No mitigation is required.

-Monitoring : No monitoring is required.

-16. Other Geologic Hazards $\square$

-a) Be mudflow, or subject to geologic hazards, such as seiche, volcanic hazard?

-Source(s): Map My County (Appendix A); Preliminary Geotechnical Interpretive Report - Proposed Class II Winery, Assessor's Parcel Number 942-030-007, Located at the East Corner of Rancho California Road and Glen Oaks Road, City of Temecula, Riverside County, California, prepared by Earth Strata Geotechnical Services, Inc., 9-9-2021 (Geo Report, Appendix E); Google Maps; and Figure 9, Aerial Photo, in Section II. of this Initial Study.
+Map My County (Appendix A); Preliminary Geotechnical Interpretive Report - Proposed Class II Winery, Assessor's Parcel Number 942-030-007, Located at the East Corner of Rancho California Road and Glen Oaks Road, City of Temecula, Riverside County, California, prepared by Earth Strata Geotechnical Services, Inc., 9-9-2021 (Geo Report, Appendix E); Google Maps; and Figure 9, Aerial Photo, in Section II. of this Initial Study.